-The second is how many VOCs are emitted when the insulation is installed.
+The second is what level of VOCs are emitted by the insulation.
 VOCs (Volatile Organic Compounds) are chemical compounds that easily become vapours or gases.
 When you can smell paints, adhesives, cleaners, insect repellents, new furniture, printer fluid etc., these smells are caused by VOCs being released.

 We place a sample of insulation in an environmentally controlled chamber, where we can measure all of the VOCs released over 14 days.
 We record the levels after 24, 48, and 336 hours, to make sure that throughout this time period the levels remain low.

 Why do we do VOC tests?

 Exposure to VOCs can cause irritation of the eyes and respiratory tract, headaches, dizziness, and other side-effects.
 These may impact more on people with sensitive respiratory systems, such as people with asthma and certain allergies.
 We want to make sure that VOC emissions are as low as possible.
 However, if you are someone with asthma or respiratory allergies, it would still be better for you to avoid being in the room during or directly after insulation installation.

 The third is whether or not the insulation supports mold growth.
 It is sometimes claimed that fiberglass insulation is inherently resistant to mold growth.
 However, some studies have shown that mold can grow on fiberglass insulation, particularly when the right moisture and temperature conditions are present.
 So we place mold spores on pieces of insulation in the lab, and keep them at high temperature and humidity for four weeks to see if the mold spreads.
 Only insulation that does not support mold growth is eligible for certification.